Gecko: A Simulation Environment with Stateful Feedback for Refining Agent Tool Calls

 \textbf{Ablation studies.} Gecko has four key components: argument validation, task state estimator, response generator, and feedback generator.
-Among the four, response generation cannot be removed\footnote{Nonetheless, Table \ref{tab:task_state_accuracy} presents a variant of response generator by replacing simulated tools with real tools.
-We find that simulated tools have a reasonably lower but acceptable true positive rate.}, so our ablation studies are for the rest three.
+Among the four, response generation cannot be removed, so our ablation studies are for the remaining three.
 We experiment on the BFCL-Multi-Turn-Base with GPT-4o.
-Results are shown in Fig.~\ref{fig:ablation_and_replcaement} (a). \emph{w/o arg validation} removes both rule-based and LLM-based argument validation in Gecko. \emph{w/o task state est.} does not estimate the task states. \emph{w/o task feedback} replaces the judge LLM with a naive gating mechanism: if tool calls are generated, we give a success feedback; if no tool calls are generated, then failure feedback.
+Results are shown in Fig.~\ref{fig:ablation_and_replacement} (a). \emph{w/o arg validation} removes both rule-based and LLM-based argument validation in Gecko. \emph{w/o task state est.} does not estimate the task states. \emph{w/o task feedback} replaces the judge LLM with a naive gating mechanism: if tool calls are generated, we give success feedback; if no tool calls are generated, then failure feedback.
 Results show that removing argument validation slightly decreases accuracy (from 72.0\% to 70.5\%), while removing task state estimation has a greater impact (68.0\%).
-Eliminating task feedback causes the most significant drop (61.5\%), indicating that the feedback is most important when solving multi-turn tasks.

-\textbf{Comparing different LLMs used in different components in Gecko.} To investigate the impact of using different helper/judge LLMs, we replace them with a different LLM while keeping the other components unchanged.
-Results on BFCL-Multi-Turn-Base are shown in Fig. \ref{fig:ablation_and_replcaement}(b), where the performance of the default setting is 72.0\%.
+Eliminating task feedback causes the most significant drop (61.5\%), indicating that the feedback is most important when solving multi-turn tasks. \textbf{Comparing different LLMs used in different components in Gecko.} To investigate the impact of using different helper/judge LLMs, we replace them with a different LLM while keeping the other components unchanged.
+Results on BFCL-Multi-Turn-Base are shown in Fig.~\ref{fig:ablation_and_replacement}(b), where the performance of the default setting is 72.0\%.
 Replacing GPT-4.1-nano in argument validation with GPT-4o results in a very minor drop (71.5\%).
 Because argument validation is relatively simple, it does not require strong LLMs like GPT-4o.
 If we replace GPT-4o with GPT-4.1-mini in response generation and task state estimation, performance drops from 72.0\% to 69.5\% and 68.0\%, respectively.
 For the task feedback components, replacing GPT-4o with GPT-4.1-mini leads to a small decrease in performance (-1.0\%).
-It shows the robustness of this component to weaker LLMs.
+This shows the robustness of this component to weaker LLMs.